wuwenbin2/fuel-plugin-onos/README.md

 ##Notification##

-* Fuel opentack version should be 9.0.
+* Fuel opentack version should be 8.0.
 * Only supports the environment with network type: Neutron.
 * Live migration is supported.
 * L2 and L3 traffic are supported.
-* Sfc is supported.

 ##Installation Guide##